-Excel timeline charts are a great tool in any professional’s toolkit.
-You can insert Excel timelines in your Excel workbooks where you manage projects, show resources and expenses, schedule marketing events, etc. They make communication and detection of conflicts much easier.
+Excel timeline charts are a great tool in any consultant’s toolkit.
+You can insert Excel timelines in your Excel workbooks where you manage projects, monitor your Statement of Work, show resources and expenses, schedule marketing events, etc. They make communication and detection of conflicts much easier.

 In the following article you’ll learn how to make a static timeline.
 In the next article you’ll learn how to create a dynamic timeline that you can scroll through a long database of milestones or events.
 This is a tool worth using!